 A few years back we were researching firms that received unusually high valuations.
 One caught my attention.
 It was a smaller firm that specialized in top-secret work and had deep experience and contacts in one of the intelligence agencies.
 This firm was sold for an eye-popping 10-times revenue.

 The target firm offered must-have qualifications and contracts with a must-have client.
-To not have these capabilities would put the acquiring firm at a significant disadvantage when competing for upcoming work.
+Not having these capabilities would put the acquiring firm at a significant disadvantage when competing for upcoming work.
 In short, they believed the long-term value for the acquiring firm was much greater than the inflated purchase price.

 That’s a strategic merger.